OttoWRas/OttoWRas/README.md

 ### Hi there 👋
-I am a guy doing his Master's in Digital Electronics.
+I am a guy doing his Master's in Computer engeneering at DTU / TUM.
-Currently trying to learn System Verilog.
+Currently working on ML compilers and accelerators.
-Living in München.
+Living in Copenhagen.

 <!--
 **OttoWRas/OttoWRas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.